c-ravela/genpod-ai-backend/README.md

   > Leverage tools like [cypress](https://www.cypress.io/), [miragejs](https://miragejs.com/), [microcks](https://microcks.io/) for functional testing (behavioral testing, api testing, E2E testing, etc.).

-  > Items should be configurable from one place (folder/file(s)) for - colors, styles, images, icons, charts (apache echart, react d3js), etc. This means that the common items should be organized so that they can be used anywhere in the code, and if changed in the future they should be modified in one place, and that change should reflect in all places that are using those items.
+  > Items should be configurable from one place (folder/file(s)) for - colors, styles, images, icons, charts (apache echart, react d3js), etc. This means that the common items should be organized so that they can be used anywhere in the code, and if changed in the future, they should be modified in one place, and that change should reflect in all places that are using those items.
+Looks like a properly organized structure is already provided in our licensed template; enhance the structure only if more organizing is required.

   > Always check for the latest versions of dependency packages and update them - we already have scanning tools enabled on this repo.
 Look at the PRs & Security tab every week to check the security enhancement suggestions those tools provide and keep up with implementing them.

-  > Unit tests & build should be automatic via CI pipeline.
+  > Unit tests & build should be automatic via the CI pipeline.

   > Should show code coverage for testing via codecov.